citizenspring/dao.brussels/README.md

 ## About DAO.brussels

-DAO.brussels is the genesis DAO for the crypto community in Brussels.
+DAO.brussels is the DAO for the crypto community in Brussels.
 Join us on Discord: https://discord.dao.brussels